-Only a 5 minute drive from the city, Whakarewarewa (fa-ka-re-wa-re-wa) is a must on your Rotorua itinerary.
+Only a 5 minute drive from the centre of Rotorua, Whakarewarewa Forest (fa-ka-re-wa-re-wa) is a must on your Rotorua itinerary.
 With over 170 species of trees, the towering Californian Redwoods prevail as the dominant species in the forest with Japanese Larch, Douglas Fir and Mexican Pine making up some of the other tree life.

 Walking, running and swimming